 Washington State law does not require 15-minute breaks.
 However, it mandates 10-minute paid rest breaks every 4 hours worked.

-Employees may waive their meal period in Washington, but only under specific conditions.
-The waiver must be voluntary, made knowingly, and can be revoked by the employee at any time.
+Yes, employees may waive their meal period in Washington, but only under specific conditions.

 The enforcement of Washington labor laws, including those related to meal and paid rest breaks, falls under the jurisdiction of the Washington State Department of Labor and Industries (L&I).